cvikupitz/OSNAP/README.txt

 * doc/ - This sub-directory contains documentation on the design/implementation L.O.S.T.
 * export/ - This sub-directory contains a script to run for exporting data from your database.
 * import/ - This sub-directory contains a script to run for importing data into your database.
-* lectures/ - This sub-directory contains files/notes from the CIS 322 class page.
 * sql/ - This sub-directory contains SQL scripts used to generate tables in the database.
 * src/ - This sub-directory contains source files for the L.O.S.T. application.
 * tesdoc/ - This sub-directory contains testing documents with use cases of the application.